155.4 Alsea Bay:

 167.1 Cape Perpetua Auto Tour is a short drive to the top of the Cape.
 The view on a clear day is absolutely breath taking.
 The basalt monolith rising 803 feet above the ocean shore is the highest point immediately fronting the ocean below on the Oregon Coast.
 The view from the top is a challenging reward for those with the energy to hike the trail to the top.

 167.3 The Cape Perpetua Visitor Center is located 1 mile north of Neptune beach.
-There is a vehicle access fee to park in Cape Perpetua Recreational Area.
-There is ample parking for all vehicles at the visitor center and limited parking available along highway 101.
+There is a vehicle access fee to park in Cape Perpetua Recreational Area There is ample parking for all vehicles at the visitor center and limited parking available along highway 101.
 Follow the hiking trail down to the rocky shore.
-Fish from the rocks south to Cook’s Chasm.
+Fish from the rocks south to Cook’s Chasm and the view of the Spouting Horn and Thor's Well.
+Time your visit to arrive at Cook's Chasm prior to high tide.
 The fishing for perch, sea trout, bass, cabezon and lingcod is excellent.
 The taking of shellfish and invertebrates within the Cape Perpetua Marine Garden is closed except for the excellent digging of razor clams and the taking of a single mussel for fishing.
 There are 26 miles of hiking trails that take visitors to areas of incredible beauty and vistas that are truly inspirational.
 The center provides visitors with a wealth of information and displays about the daily lives of Native Americans.
 The history of Cape Perpetua and the surrounding area goes back 5,000 years.

 Credit for discovering Cape Perpetua belongs to Captain James Cook on March 7, 1778.
 Captain Cook named Cape Perpetua in honor of St. Perpetua, an early Christian who was murdered on March 7, in the year 203.
 The information provided by the Visitor Center can only enhance the quality of your trip.